hilton/hilton.github.com/blog/_posts/2016-10-31-naming-smells.md

 ## Abbreviated names

 `acc` and `pos` look like abbreviated forms of words, which causes problems when you realise that you have to choose between words like `accumulator` and `accuracy`, or between `position` and `point of sale`.
-Abbreviations tend to suffer from ambiguity, since multiple words often share the same abbreviation.
+Abbreviations tend to suffer from ambiguity since multiple words often share the same abbreviation.

 `char`, `mod` and `auth` are more subtly ambiguous, because people may use them as standard abbreviations within specific contexts.
 This stops working when you switch context: when `character` becomes `characteristic` and `modulus` becomes `model`.